What is Premium Financing?

 Variable interest rates

-The interest rate on a Premium Financing loan is not always fixed.
+The interest rate on a Premium Financing loan is calculated based on HIBOR/ Cost of Funds plus a margin, and it is not always fixed.
 This means rates can increase or decrease if the market fluctuates.
 A large increase in the interest rate will mean you are required to pay more interest.
-The interest rate may even be higher than the value of the life insurance policy, leading to losses.
+The interest may even be higher than the return of the life insurance policy, leading to losses.
+HIBOR is the Hong Kong Dollar Interest Settlement Rates as published by The Hong Kong Association of Banks (www.hkab.org.hk).

 Policy return is not guaranteed